Sorry, you need to enable JavaScript to visit this website.

 National Volunteer Strategy 2012–2020

-Another key document is the National Volunteer Strategy 2012-2020 (Nemzeti Önkéntes Stratégia 2012-2020, NVS), which provides a more detailed definition of volunteering as follows:
+Another key document was the National Volunteer Strategy 2012–2020 (Nemzeti Önkéntes Stratégia 2012–2020, NVS), which provided a more detailed definition of volunteering as follows:

 'Volunteering is an activity carried out by somebody of their own free will, by their own decision and motivation, without any intention of gaining a financial profit for themselves, for the benefit of another person or other persons, or the community at large.
 It comes with its own particular set of values, distinguishing it from paid work.'

-It is important to emphasise that the 'Voluntarism in Hungary 2018' (Önkéntesség Magyarországon 2018) research, required by the Strategy, excludes the favours done for family or friends from the definition of volunteering.
+It is important to emphasise that the 'Voluntarism in Hungary 2018' (Önkéntesség Magyarországon 2018) research, which served as a mid-term evaluation of the strategy, excludes favours done for family or friends from the definition of volunteering, aligning with international International Labour Organization standards.

 School community service

-Although the school community service ('iskolai közösségi szolgálat', IKSZ) is closely related to volunteering, it is a separate concept.
-The Educational Authority (Oktatási Hivatal) published the official definition of the IKSZ in 2021:
+Although the school community service (iskolai közösségi szolgálat, IKSZ) is closely related to volunteering, it is a separate concept.
+The Educational Authority (Oktatási Hivatal) published the official definition of the school community service in 2021:

 'An individual or group activity that is independent of financial interests, organised for the benefit of the learner's local community, and includes its pedagogical processing in the eight areas defined by law.'

-(For more information on the school community service, see 9.4 Raising awareness about global issues)
+(For more information on the school community service, see 9.4)

 Community service vs. volunteering